odisfm/zcx-core/docs/content/tutorials/getting-started/reading-zcx-configurations.md

 If you're coming from the [X and G controls in ClyphX Pro](https://www.cxpman.com/manual/using-midi-controllers/), looking at the configuration files in your zcx folder may feel overwhelming.
 Don't stress — you don't need to have any sort of programming knowledge to get started with zcx!

-Having said that, just like ClyphX, zcx expects to receive its configuration files in a particular format.
+Having said that, zcx expects to receive its configuration files in a particular format, just as ClyphX does.

-## X-Controls and ZControls
+## X-Controls vs ZControls

-To define X-controls, ClyphX uses a custom format, designed for simplicity:
+You'll already be familiar with X-Controls from ClyphX:

 ```ClyphX
 RECORD = CC, 1, 79, 127, 0, SRECFIX 8